TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 ### General

+* Add HTML loader & Syntax Highlight web components.
+* Add `uibuilder` prop to `<uibInstanceRoot>/package.json`
+  * `uibuilder.loader` - an array of folder paths - relative to `<uibInstanceRoot>` that would be served using uibuilder's ExpressJS web server.
+Allowing instance-specific front-end resources.
+To be used by things like components.
+* Add new node to specify component instances to add to the UI.
+Would need to auto-cache.
+Will need a way to specify settings - as these will be different for different components - sucggest making this JSON to begin with.
+Needs a way to know what components are available for a uib instance.
+Components should specify their settings and provide a default json settings file.
+Might be able to use JSON Schema?
+See New Nodes section below.
 * Add experimental flag - use settings.js and have an object of true/false values against a set of text keys for each feature.
   * Update docs
   * Add processing to nodes to be able to mark them as experimental.